NinDTendo/homeassistant_gradual_volume_control/README.md

 ## Usage

-Using a service-call, you can gradually change the volume to a target volume over a given timespan
+Using a service-call, you can gradually change the volume to a target volume over a given timespan For example: I want to have the volume gradually increase to 80% over 20 seconds.
+The volume would be: 0.8
+duration: 20
+if the duration is not provided it will fall back to 5 seconds by default.

 example:
 ``` YAML